 - Proposals must demonstrate sufficient evidence, that the intervention is ready to be moved into the outside world, for example citing data from up to date systematic reviews, relevant pilot/feasibility studies or initial efficacy and/or effectiveness research.

 How to apply

 This grant call is currently closed.

 Details of the previous application and review process, including information on how to develop an application, can be found in the Implementation grant call specification and guidance document for 2018-19.
 Applications must be submitted through our online grants platform.

 |Year||No. of outline applications received||No. of full applications received||No. of awards made|

-We strongly advise potential applicants read the Implementation grant call specification and guidance document.
+All applicants are required to read the applicant guidance (link above).
 For any further questions please contact [email protected].